Technical implementation of the marketplace in the product

 Obfuscation and Protection

-We recommend you to obfuscate the paid plugin before uploading it to the plugins repository.
+We recommend you to obfuscate the paid plugin before uploading it to JetBrains Marketplace.
 Every application can be hacked, but proper obfuscation makes this job much harder.

 At JetBrains, we had a lot of experience with Zelix Klassmaster.